Jhgomez/StudyNotes/digitalTwins/tools.md

 # Concepts
 ## CNC (Computer Numerical Control)
-Are machines that focus on precision machining
+Are machines that focus on precision machining.
+Basically these are basically the real world model we would create a digital twin but a digital twin can create a copy of anything, this is basically a practicall example

 ## PLC (Programmable Logic Controller)
 Are machines that manage industrial processes and automation.
+It looks like these are basically sensors that we would caputre data from to develop a digital twin

 ## CNC vs PLC
 * **Purpose**: CNC machines are specialized for precision machining tasks, while PLCs are designed for broader industrial automation and control of processes.